Daily-Nerd/EnvSync/README.md

 ## Comparison with Alternatives

-> **Note:** This comparison reflects features as of January 2025.
+> **Note:** This comparison reflects features as of October 2025.
 All libraries shown are actively maintained
 > and serve different use cases.
 TripWire builds upon python-dotenv for .env parsing.
 Choose based on your
 > project's specific requirements.